XenorInspire/WorgenX/README.md

 - [x] Generate a relevant wordlist with a custom mask and charset
 - [x] Generate a list of random passwords with a strong entropy
 - [x] Generate a relevant wordlist with a custom mask and charset, using hash algorithms
-- [x] Benchmark the performance of your CPU
+- [x] Benchmark the performance of your CPU for wordlist generation
-- [ ] Benchmark the performance of your GPU (not available yet)

 ## Installation